brophdawg11/JsChannels/README.md

 BlockingChannels allow the readers to perform asyncronous operations, delaying subsequent reader invocation.
-Reader callbacks attached to blocking channels can return a Channel object call Channel.write() once the reader async operations are complete.
+Reader callbacks attached to blocking channels can return a Channel object and must call write() on that Channel once the reader async operations are complete, which iwll allow continued execution of subsequent readers.

 ### Example Usage: